Al Qaeda deploy in Yemen's Aden, British hostage freed

 Saudi state news agency SPA said a major general inspecting troops on Saudi Arabia's southern border with Yemen was killed when he was hit by "random enemy gunfire".

-Gulf countries are seeking to fend off what they see as Iranian influence on their neighbor, while the Houthis say they are fighting a corrupt government in league with al Qaeda.
+Gulf countries are seeking to fend off what they see as Iranian influence on their neighbour, while the Houthis say they are fighting a corrupt government in league with al Qaeda.

 While southern fighters continue to battle al Qaeda north of Aden, the group's militants have woven themselves amongst southern fighters battling the Shi'ite Muslim Houthis since the war began on March 26.